YingruWuGit/HiCKeyR/README.md

 - `argv` Same as above.
 - `s` Start index of the submatrix.
 Its default value is 0.
 Note that the index is 0 based.
 - `e` End index of the submatrix.
 Its default value is -1, which means the end of the whole HiC data.
 Note that the last index of the submatrix is actually `e-1` following C++ convention.
 - `return` It returns a Rcpp::NumericMatrix from `s` to `e`.
 Its upper triangular part is the original HiC data but the lower triangular part is blockwise constant that constructed from the detected boundaries.
-It also generates an output file containing boundaries, hierarchical orders and p-values.
+It also generates output files containing boundaries, hierarchical orders and p-values.

 To use it: